seqan/seqan3/doc/howto/write_a_view/index.md

 documentation.

 \hint
-It could be designed to be a `std::RandomAccessIterator` (and thus also `std::BidirectionalIterator`) when the underlying range is, because jumping on your iterator/view can be done in constant time iff it can be done in constant time on the underlying range (you just jump to the n-th element of the underlying range and perform your transformation one that).
+It could be designed to be a `std::random_access_iterator` (and thus also `std::bidirectional_iterator`) when the underlying range is, because jumping on your iterator/view can be done in constant time iff it can be done in constant time on the underlying range (you just jump to the n-th element of the underlying range and perform your transformation one that).

-However, it can never model `std::ContiguousIterator` because that would imply that the elements are adjacent to each other in memory (the elements of our view are created on demand and are not stored in memory).
+However, it can never model `std::contiguous_iterator` because that would imply that the elements are adjacent to each other in memory (the elements of our view are created on demand and are not stored in memory).
 \endhint

-If you have looked at the `std::RandomAccessIterator`, you will have seen that it is quite a bit of work to implement all the operators, many of whom just need to be overloaded to fix the return type.
+If you have looked at the `std::random_access_iterator`, you will have seen that it is quite a bit of work to implement all the operators, many of whom just need to be overloaded to fix the return type.
 To make this a little bit easier SeqAn provides `seqan3::detail::inherited_iterator_base`, it fixes the issue with the return type via CRTP.